 It’s not that I really hate them because I recognize that they are very important for helping people who are victims of narcissistic abuse find the resources to recognize what is happening to them.

 What I hate is that even as I am using these terms, outside of certain contexts, few people understand what I mean by them, and there may not be time for an aside to explain them.
-Particularly when it comes to terms such as “narcissist” and “psychopath,” it can be easy for those not familiar with the more psychological concepts to assume that I’m just talking about people who takes a lot of selfies (the former) or someone who stalks sorority girls with butcher knives (the latter).
+Particularly when it comes to terms such as “narcissist” and “psychopath,” it can be easy for those not familiar with the more psychological aspects of these concepts to assume that I’m not just talking about people who take a lot of selfies (the former) or someone who stalks sorority girls with butcher knives (the latter).

-Even for those that are aware of the more psychological contexts of the words, sometimes they can be seen as overly dramatic when I bring them up: “How do you know?” or “Why are you using those terms?”
+Even for those that are aware of the more psychological contexts of the words, sometimes it may be seen as overly dramatic when I bring them up.
+After all, they sound like extreme terms to use, it can draw skepticism: “How do you know?” or “Why are you using those terms?”

-In other words, using them to explain abuse can be a distraction.
+In other words, using those terms to explain a form of abuse can be a distraction.
 The conversation becomes one of focusing on stereotypes of the abuser when what I’m really trying to do is explain a concept of exploitation that has gone unnoticed and needs to stop.
-The abuse becomes lost in something that seems almost Shakespearean in its over-the-top connotations.
-Survivors deserve more than the reaction they get, and yet it’s necessary to work through the idea with people who are willing to listen.
+It cannot be explained by any other terms we currently have in our vernacular, and every other form of abuse is inadequate for describing what happens in narcissistic abuse.

 2. The default for most people is to believe that others are basically good.